-Chair Dela Cruz, Vice Chair Moriwaki, and Members of the Committee, the Hawai'i State Energy Office (HSEO) offers comments on SB 443, SD1, which would require certain proposed solar energy projects that are applying for a special use permit on certain agricultural land to obtain an additional certification from the Department of Agriculture stating that the lands are also used for a farming operation.
+Chair Matayoshi, Vice Chair Chun, and Members of the Committee, the Hawai'i State Energy Office (HSEO) respectfully offers comments on SB 443, SD1, HD1, which would require proposed solar energy projects that are applying for a special use permit on lands with soil classified by the Land Study Bureau (LSB) with productivity rating of "B and C" to obtain an additional certification from the Department of Agriculture stating that the lands are also used for a farming operation.

-HSEO appreciates the changes made by the previous Committee, but remains concerned that the statutory change proposed by this bill would add complexity to an intricate and rigorous land use process that already involves County Planning Commission and State Land Use Commission approval, and could raise questions regarding jurisdictional oversight and procedural requirements.
-Without a bill preamble, it is difficult to assess the specific problem the bill intends to address.
+HSEO understands the importance of preserving agricultural productivity and emphasizes that the potential synergies between energy and agriculture must be encouraged when appropriate.
+However, HSEO is concerned that this amendment, as proposed, does not directly address the issue.
+HSEO raises concerns that the statutory change proposed by this bill would add complexity to an intricate and rigorous land use process, which already requires County Planning Commission and State Land Use Commission approval and could raise questions regarding jurisdictional oversight and procedural requirements.

-HSEO understands the importance of preserving agricultural productivity and appreciates that the potential for synergies between energy and agriculture will only occur with diligent effort.
 It has been noted that a soil classification of "B" or "C" does not necessarily mean that the parcel has all the necessary attributes for successful use in commercial agriculture.
-As pointed out in the Soil Classification Systems and Use in Regulating Agricultural Lands Study Final Report recently filed with the Legislature:

-"...The current Land Study Bureau (LSB) model is based on data and methodologies from the 1960s and 1970s, which fail to reflect Hawai'i's contemporary agricultural landscape, economic conditions, and soil science advancements.
-This limits the model's effectiveness in supporting accurate, data-driven agricultural policy and land-use decisions."
+As pointed out in the Soil Classification Systems and Use in Regulating Agricultural Lands Study Final Report recently filed with the Legislature: "...The current Land Study Bureau (LSB) model is based on data and methodologies from the 1960s and 1970s, which fail to reflect Hawai'i's contemporary agricultural landscape, economic conditions, and soil science advancements.
+This limits the model's effectiveness in supporting accurate, data-driven agricultural policy and land-use decisions".

-For agricultural lands that have remained fallow and unproductive for extended periods, renewable energy development could immediately bring mixed used opportunities, adding employment and revenue opportunities while also allowing for agricultural production.
-The clean energy development can importantly provide vegetation management to mitigate wildfire risk.
+For agricultural lands that have remained fallow and unproductive for extended periods, renewable energy development could immediately bring mixed-use opportunities, adding employment and revenue opportunities while also allowing for agricultural production.
+Further, energy development can provide vegetation management to mitigate wildfire risk.
 It is possible that infrastructure supported by the energy projects - irrigation water and security, for example - could improve the agricultural productivity of such lands.